avinashsingh0218/Chatbot-Using-LangChain/README.md

 # Chatbot-Using-LangChain
-Develop a ChatBot using LangChain that are remembers the user's chat history.
+Develop a ChatBot using LangChain that remembers the user's chat history.